artsy/eigen/docs/deploy_to_app_store.md

 ## Ship a Final Version

+1. Make sure you're on the release branch (eg release/7.3.1)
 1. Update [`release_notes.txt`](https://github.com/artsy/eigen/blob/main/fastlane/metadata/en-US/release_notes.txt) with the **user-facing** release notes for this version.
    - See [previous examples](https://github.com/artsy/eigen/commits/main/fastlane/metadata/en-US/release_notes.txt) of release notes.
    - Share the notes with the #practice-mobile channel in Slack for feedback.
    - Commit, push the changes, make a PR from your branch to main.
    - You don't have to wait for the PR to be merged to continue.
-1. Make sure you're on the release branch and run `./scripts/promote-beta-to-submission-ios`.
+1. Run `./scripts/promote-beta-to-submission-ios`.
 This will submit the **most recent beta** for App Store review.

 ## Release to App Store